When changing the tracker of an existing issue, new custom fields are not initialized with their default value

 show_value, but to be honest I'm not very happy with that.

-#5 Updated by Mischa The Evil 9 months ago
+#5 Updated by Mischa The Evil over 5 years ago

 Jens, your comment made me re-read this whole issue and it reminded me of an issue I encountered and reported a long time ago (#9849).
 As of today I don't know whether or not that issue is still present and still reproducible (and I'm currently unable to test this vigorously), but I can't help thinking it might be related to this issue in a sense.
 So to be sure, I post this comment to bring that issue to the attention within the context of this current issue.